chiefaccelerators/horseradish-road/author-natsinator/Last Gasp at Calama/011-The Hopeful, the Cunning, the Faithful.md

 ## Chapter End Notes

-Chapter End Notes

-apologies for the fade to black rather than having a horny scene there lol. i just didn't feel like i had anything particular to say with adding one >.> i leave it as an exercise for the reader's imagination
+apologies for the fade to black rather than having a horny scene there lol. i just didn't feel like i had anything particular to say with adding one \>.\> i leave it as an exercise for the reader's imagination

 thomas............ you have gotten your heart entirely swept away lol. much like the letters, the photograph is kept for somewhat ambiguous reasons, but he absolutely is going to fall asleep looking at it